nick-ccc/leetcode-practice/hashing/group_anagrams/README.md

 ### Thinking:

-We can iterate through each
+We can iterate through each, and sort as the key in the map.
+Then append the original value to the map.
+At the end we can grab all the arrays in the map and append them into the final array.

 ### Post Solution Analysis:

+N/A